GlobalDeveloperNetwork/contributors/README.md

 [![Node.js](https://img.shields.io/badge/language-NodeJS-green)](https://npmjs.com)
 [![12 Factor App](https://img.shields.io/badge/app-12--factor-yellow)](https://12factor.net/)

+> Important!
+Much of the functionality described in this document is in VERY active development on our Gitlab instance.
+Please fill out this form for contributor-level access to it.
+If you inhtend on using any code you find published to Github, expect that it will NOT be functional until our alpha version for early adopters of the language is released.
+(Mid Feb 2021)

 # GDN Contributor Information
 Welcome to the Global Developer Network 501(c)(6) pending collective, open source project.
 Built by code contributions from open source developers world-wide.
 We intend to accept contributions once our non-profit paperwork is officially approved, and 100% will go towards funding this development effort.